The Night Baku Caught Fire: A Story of Azerbaijan's Impossible City

 Azerbaijan has roughly 350 mud volcanoes — more than any other country on Earth.
 The ones near Gobustan sit in a barren, lunar landscape.
 Grey mud pools bubble and occasionally belch.
 Some are small enough to touch (warm, grey, oddly satisfying); others erupt periodically to heights of 15 meters.

-Nearby, the Gobustan Rock Art (UNESCO, 5 AZN entry) has 6,000+ prehistoric petroglyphs — hunters, boats, dancers — carved between 5,000 and 40,000 years ago.
+Nearby, the Gobustan Rock Art (UNESCO, 5 AZN entry) holds 6,000+ prehistoric petroglyphs — hunters, boats, dancers — carved between 5,000 and 40,000 years ago.
 There's a petroglyph of a bull that Thor Heyerdahl believed was connected to Scandinavian rock art, suggesting ancient maritime connections.

 The Boulevard at Night